drcruft/drcruft.github.io/index.md

 ## Current research areas

-- Cyber Data Science & Machine Learning (Finding the "bad" using "AI"/ML)
+- AI/ML and Cybersecurity (Finding the "bad" using "AI"/ML)
-- Automation in APT Defense, Incident Response, and Digital Forensics
+- Automation in Cybersecurity (Detection, Response, Forensics, Synthesis)
-- Malware Analysis and Reverse Engineering with focus on APT and Rootkits
+- Malware Analysis and Reverse Engineering

 # You can connect with me here:
 - On [Linked-In](https://www.linkedin.com/in/amintora/)